 If you’ve been sexually harassed or assaulted write ‘me too’ as a reply to this tweet. pic.twitter.com/k2oeCiUf9n

 – Alyssa Milano (@Alyssa_Milano) October 15, 2017

 If you are a non-profit limited by resources and funds, then you can come up with a campaign like No Shave November that renews yearly.
 Having a campaign that renews every year will act as a constant source of recurring income to your cause.
-It can also help you save money and time required to come up with new campaigns ideas every year, freeing up time to focus on what matters most to your organization.
+It can also help you save money and time required to come up with new campaign ideas every year, freeing up time to focus on what matters most to your organization.

 You can take Ice Bucket Challenge as an example for creating action.
 Create something that makes people imitate and have the potential to go viral.
-A simple initiative as that created awareness among people and generated enough funds for the ALS Foundation.
+A simple initiative that created awareness among people and generated enough funds for the ALS Foundation.

 While the Campaign that went viral by Denmark’s World Wildlife Fund is an example of a campaign that made Chatter among people and raised huge funds.

 Give the audience something new, as did by Water Aid.
 By making people sharing poop Emojis, they created awareness among people and managed to raise money at the same time.